We offer two sessions each year, one in June and one in January.

 Students who do not receive financial support from the USPAS may choose to attend one week or both weeks of the session at their discretion.
 Students residing in the U.S. who receive financial support from the USPAS must enroll in their courses for credit.
 If the hosting university will award credit for a one-week course then students are permitted to receive financial support and attend a single one-week course.
 If, however, the hosting university will not award credit for a single one-week course, students must attend both weeks of the session to qualify for financial support.
 International scholarship students may attend only one 1-week course.

-After you have been accepted to attend the session, we will send you a Payment Form with instructions for paying your fee.
+After you have been accepted to attend the session, we will send you payment instructions.

 We provide 12 breakfasts and 12 dinners (i.e. each day of the program including the weekend).
-Lunch is not provided, but there will generally be food vendors nearby that students may choose to use.
+Lunch is not provided, but there will generally be food vendors within walking distance that students may choose to use.

 Textbooks that have been used in past USPAS courses are listed in Books Used in USPAS Courses.
 USPAS generally provides one textbook per class selected at the instructors’ discretion.
 Archived Course Materials also can provide a wealth of information on topics of interest.